routeback/bashscripts/README.md

 # Bash scripts
-This repository is a collection of GNU/Linux bash scripts.
+This repository is a collection of GNU/Linux Bash scripts.

-These have been tested on Ubuntu, Debian and Kali, as well as Mac OSX 10 using iTerm.
+These have been tested on Ubuntu, Debian and Kali, as well as Mac OSX using iTerm.

 Most of these scripts are meant to be added to the local $PATH for convenience.